Barrack Zourie

 Barrack Zourie is a mountain in Schoharie County, New York.
 It is located north of Cobleskill.
 Pine Hill is located west-northwest and Mount Shank is located south-southwest of Barrack Zourie.

+The mountain contains a cave system that is 5.2 km long, making it one of the longest known in the northeastern portion of the Helderberg Plateau.
+It was first scientifically theorized to exist in the 1970s, and an opening was dug in the 1990s.